awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

 ## Example: Update the SSM Agent<a name="rc-console-agentexample"></a>

 You can use the AWS\-UpdateSSMAgent document to update the Amazon EC2 SSM Agent running on your Windows and Linux instances\.
 You can update to either the latest version or downgrade to an older version\.
-When you execute the command, the system downloads the version from AWS, installs it, and then uninstalls the version that existed before the command was run\.
+When you run the command, the system downloads the version from AWS, installs it, and then uninstalls the version that existed before the command was run\.
 If an error occurs during this process, the system rolls back to the version on the server before the command was run and the command status shows that the command failed\.

 Depending on the service you are using, AWS Systems Manager or Amazon EC2 Systems Manager, use one of the following procedures: